PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 });
 ```

-Loading the page in your browser should list the file’s contents in the browser's console (you will see the top-level properties: `asteroids`, `comets`, `planets`, etc.).
+Loading the page in your browser should list the file’s contents in the console (you will see the top-level properties: `asteroids`, `comets`, `planets`, etc.).
 If instead you receive an error, first make sure you are accessing the file via a Web server, and then check if the path is correct (you will get a _404 Not Found_ error if the path is incorrect).
 You might need to move the file or edit the path so that your page will find the file.
 You may also have authorization or data issues if you are using an external URL.
 Make sure you fix these issues before proceeding.

 Now let’s add a bit more code to the `load()` function so that it populates the `app.planets` object with the data we need, which is stored in `data.planets`.
 There are only six planets with moons, so before copying the array, filter it so only these six are included.
-This should be done in the `load()` function:
+This should be done in the `load()` function, as follows:

 ```js
 export async function load() {